Tips for Talking About Salary

-If my candidates are any indication, talking about salary is one of the most dreaded conversations one can have — second only to perhaps “the birds and the bees” discussion with your child.
+Everyone dreads talking about salary.
+In fact, it is one of the most dreaded conversations one can have with a future boss, perhaps only second to the “the birds and the bees” discussion with your child.

-The question I get most frequently is, “How do I respond when an organization asks for my salary requirements?”
+One of the most common questions many entry level employees grapple with is,“How do I respond when an organization asks for my salary requirements?”

-Fear not, my friends, I’ve put together some advice to make the process painless.
+Fear not, my friends, we’ve put together some advice to make the process as painless as humanly possible.

-- Be Prepared – If you’re applying for a job, you’re going to get asked about salary somewhere along the way.
-Don’t be surprised when the question gets tossed your way; and for the love of money, be ready to answer!
+Be Prepared – If you’re applying for a job, you’re going to get asked about salary somewhere along the way.
+Typically, you will be asked a salary range as part of the application.
+But, don’t be surprised when the question gets tossed your way; and for the love of money, be ready to answer!

-- Don’t Give the Heisman – Sometimes candidates try to hedge when asked direct questions about salary.
+Don’t Give the Heisman – Sometimes candidates try to hedge when asked direct questions about salary.
 Bad idea.
+Do not skirt around the topic.
 Hiring managers are going to keep asking until they get the information they need, and the hedging immediately raises suspicions.
+Not to mention, hiring managers do not enjoy making you uncomfortable, so be direct and have a mature conversation.

-- Have Your Numbers Ready – The most critical piece of information you’ll need is your desired salary.
+Have Your Numbers Ready – The most critical piece of information you’ll need is your desired salary.
 I usually suggest candidates have a range instead of just one number so that you have built-in flexibility.
+Employers actually prefer a salary range instead of a hard & fast number because it shows them what they can and cannot work with.
 A range should probably span 5-10k for mid-level employees and 10-20k+ for senior staff with higher salaries.

-- Know Thy Market – Consider current economic trends, cost of living, demand for your skill set, etc.
+Know Thy Market – Consider current economic trends, cost of living, demand for your skill set, etc. This is probably also a good time to remind you to know your own worth too!
+Do not undersell yourself.

-- Stop Talking – The best bit of salary advice I’ve gotten came from a fellow who told me, “After you answer the salary question, stop talking.”
+Stop Talking – The best bit of salary advice I’ve gotten came from a fellow who told me, “After you answer the salary question, stop talking.”
 He said too many people can’t stand the deafening silence that occurs after the number has been uttered; therefore, they keep talking…and talk themselves right down to a lower salary.
-Let’s all learn something from Joe Biden here and know when to stop talking.
+Going into the conversation, you need to know your floor and don’t budge unless it is absolutely worth it.